Advice and Guidance for your Future

 What you do after studying with us is really important to us.
 We are here to help guide you to make the right decisions for your future and to support you with your decisions.

-We review our practice annually and update policies in line with Government guidance, to deliver the best advice and guidance to you.
+We review our practice at least annually before the end of September and update policies in line with Government guidance, to deliver the best advice and guidance to you.
 The majority of our students move to positive destinations after finishing their course.
 Each year we track the destinations of our students, to help inform our careers offer.
+The college will use student intervention data, student voice, destination information, curriculum lead feedback, which may include employer voice, parent & carer voice and quality audit feedback to review the effectiveness of careers offer.

 - Understand the progression options available to you, including further study, training, Apprenticeships and employment